Land Use Explorers

-WAFERx is a reseach collaborative exploring linkages between food, water, energy, biodiversity, and social systems.
+WAFERx is a research collaborative exploring linkages between food, water, energy, biodiversity, and social systems.
 Our goal is to understand how these systems would be affected by new agricultural and energy systems that mitigate climate change.

 Through the lessons we have developed, community members will learn about the linkages between these complex systems and will consider how different land-use choices could impact local people, communities, cultures, and ecosystems.